BitBagCommerce/SyliusImojePlugin/README.md

   ![Screenshot showing payment method config in admin](doc/payment_methods_config.png)

-After that, you need to add ING payment :
+After that, you need to add ING payment:

   ![Screenshot showing payment method config in admin](doc/create_ing_method.png)

-And now, you can configure your payment method in the admin panel
+And now, you can configure your payment method in the admin panel:
-* first you need to add gateway code for example "ing_code" and set position
+* first you need to add gateway code, for example "ing_code" and set position.

   ![Screenshot showing payment method config in admin](doc/details.png)
-* To configure the gateway, iMoje, log in to the admin panel
+* To configure the gateway, iMoje gateway, log in to the admin panel.

   ![Screenshot showing payment method config in admin](doc/main_imoje.png)